 Cooling water is used extensively in the refinery industry, transferring waste heat to the atmosphere.
 Contaminants enter the cooling water system from leaking heat exchangers and condensers.
 Control of cooling water emissions is accomplished by reducing contamination of cooling water through the proper maintenance of heat exchangers and condensers.

-The EX-1000 analyzers from Advanced Sensors are ideally placed to give early identification of leaks in the cooling water.
+The EX-S and EX-P analysers from INOV8 Systems are ideally placed to give early identification of leaks in the cooling water.
 The ability to accurately detect low concentrations of hydrocarbons ensures that leaks can be managed before they become harmful.

-The spectroscopy feature of the EX-1000 can be used to identify different oil types and therefore provide additional information about the contaminant.
+The spectroscopy feature of the analysers can be used to identify different oil types and therefore provide additional information about the contaminant.